vrperceptionstudy/vrperceptionstudy.github.io/index.md

 ### Is that all?

 Almost.
 If you _really_ like the study, or _really_ want that top ten spot, you can repeat the experiment up to 2 more times.
+That is, you can do up to 3 sessions.

 Only the best score counts, so each repetition gives you a chance to improve your score.
-But that's not all: each repetition will also give you **100 bonus points**.
+But that's not all!
+The second and third session will also give you **100 bonus points** each.

 So, you score is computed is: